 NYU will host acclaimed theater director Peter Sellars, who will address the importance of international cultural interaction, on Mon., June 12, 6 p.m. at the School of Law.

 New York University will host acclaimed theater director Peter Sellars, who will address the importance of international cultural interaction, on Mon., June 12, 6 p.m. at NYU’s School of Law (Vanderbilt Hall [Tishman Auditorium], 40 Washington Square South [between MacDougal and Sullivan Streets]).

 The event, the Asian Cultural Council’s Second Annual East-West Dialogues, is free and open to the public.
-To register, please click here.
+Registration is required.
 For more information, please call 212.843.0403.
 Doors open at 5:30 p.m.